Books can and have been written on this topic but hopefully this extremely summarised account will enlighten some.

 It should be noted that BS EN 14179 states that the measurement and tolerance values for the above only apply to thermally toughened soda lime silicate safety glass without holes and / or notches and / or cut-outs.
 For these glasses the standard does not apply, and special or specific values should be agreed before processing.

 Anisotropy (leopard spots etc) is an optical effect caused by stress patterns within the glass during quenching which result in polarising light.
 Particularly apparent when viewing the reflection of the sky or when wearing polarising glasses this phenomenon is recognised in Hadamar and is not considered to be a defect.
-When toughened glass is prevalent on a project acceptable levels of anisotropy should be agreed, and samples retained before production to avoid disputes later.

 In recent years there has been a move away from toughened glass on the outside face of buildings – particularly following the case at 125 Old Broad Street where a total of 17 lites on the outside suffered spontaneous failure due to NiS inclusions leading to a £15m settlement for the builder and subcontractor.
 This has led to more laminated glass being used which has its own set of features and flaws which will be looked at in another posting.